d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ### From Linear to Nonlinear

-Formally, we calculate the each layer in this one-hidden-layer MLP as follows:
+Formally, we calculate each layer in this one-hidden-layer MLP as follows:
 $$
 \begin{aligned}